How to Draw a Radius on Google Maps

 • Requires JavaScript coding knowledge.

-• Google Maps Platform charges $7 per 1,000 map loads after a $200 monthly free credit.
-For a personal project this may be free, but for a public website it adds up quickly.
+• Google Maps Platform uses a pay-per-load pricing model with a monthly free credit.
+For a personal project this may stay within the free tier, but for a public website costs can add up — check Google's current pricing before committing.

 • This is a development tool, not an end-user solution.
 Regular users searching “how to draw a radius on Google Maps” are looking for a ready-made tool, not a code snippet.